Wally Yonamine

-Wallace Kaname Yonamine (与那嶺要, Yonamine Kaname) was a Japanese-American multi-sport athlete who played in the All-America Football Conference (AAFC) and Japan's Nippon Professional Baseball.
+Wallace Kaname Yonamine (与那嶺要, Yonamine Kaname) was a Japanese-American multi-sport athlete.
+He played 12 seasons of professional baseball in Japan's Nippon Professional Baseball with the Yomiuri Giants (1951–1960) and the Chunichi Dragons (1961–1962).
+He also played a single season of professional football with the San Francisco 49ers of the All-America Football Conference (AAFC).

 Early life

 Kaname Yonamine, a Nisei Japanese American, was born in Olowalu, Maui, Hawaii to parents Matsusai (September 1, 1890 – July 31, 1988) and Kikue (February 14, 1901 – February 26, 1999).
 Matsusai was an uchinānchu immigrant and Kikue came from Hiroshima.
 Yonamine attended Lahainaluna and Wallace Rider Farrington High School.
 The name of his high school was the origin of his nickname, originally Wallace, but quickly changed to Wally, which would later become his legal name.

 Professional football career

 Yonamine signed a $14,000 contract, playing running back for the San Francisco 49ers in their second season (1947).
 Doing so, he became the first football player of Japanese American ancestry to play professional football (Walter Achiu was the first Asian-American).
 In his one season with the team, he had 19 carries for 74 yards and caught 3 passes for 40 yards.
 His football career ended during the off-season, when he broke his wrist playing in an amateur baseball league in Hawaii.